QueraTeam/django-nextjs/README.md

 ]
 ```

 Even though it's not recommended, sometimes you might need to add some custom steps before showing a Next.js page in Django.
-However, **we advise moving this logic to Next.js to ensure it's applied even during client-side redirects**.
+However, **we advise moving this logic to Next.js to ensure it's applied even during client-side navigation**.
 If you find yourself in this situation, you can create an asynchronous view for each page as demonstrated below:

 ```python
 from django_nextjs.render import render_nextjs_page